 How to find your (horse riding) Centre of Gravity (CoG)May 22, 2021

-Both yourself and your horse have what is called a centre of gravity (CoG).
-This means that if you were made of cardboard and someone stuck a pin in you at that point they would be able to spin you around easily!
+Both yourself and your horse have a centre of gravity (CoG).
+This means that if you were made of cardboard and someone stuck a pin in you at that point, they would be able to spin you around easily!
 The CoG of an average human is around their navel.
 Understanding this important rider biomechanics principle will help you to ride better - so keep reading :)

-Your CoG differs slightly depending on your body type, and a female’s CoG tends to be lower than a male’s due to the upper body tending to be proportionately shorter in a female with more weight tending to be carried in the hips and thighs, so, a typically shaped female with hips wider than her shoulders will naturally have a LOW CoG (which is a plus point).
-If she also has a large chest then that negates some of the benefits.
+Your CoG differs slightly depending on your body type and gender (in most cases).
+A female’s CoG tends to be lower than a male’s because the upper body tends to be proportionately shorter, with more weight carried in the hips and thighs.
+A typically shaped female with hips wider than her shoulders will naturally have a LOW CoG (which is a plus point).
+If she also has a large chest that negates some of the benefits.

 Make sure you also read this blog article - www.equiculture.net/blog/your-body-and-how-it-affects-your-riding

 The body on the left has the better scenario

 Your horse’s CoG is underneath where you sit.
-It used to be thought that the CoG of a horse was lower and further forward than it actually is.
+It used to be thought that the CoG of a horse was lower and further forward than it is.
 The picture below shows a more accurate approximation of a horse’s CoG.

 This picture shows a more accurate approximation of a horse’s CoG.

-Again, a horse’s CoG differs depending on their conformation (body type), so a Quarter Horse, that is typically lower in the wither (or ‘built downhill’), will naturally have a CoG that is slightly forward of this point and a dressage bred Warmblood, that is typically higher in the wither (or ‘built uphill’), will naturally have a CoG that is slightly further back.
+Again, a horse’s CoG differs depending on their conformation (body type), so a Quarter Horse that is typically lower in the wither (or ‘built downhill’) will naturally have a CoG that is slightly forward of this point.
+A dressage bred Warmblood that is typically higher in the wither (or ‘built uphill’) will naturally have a CoG that is slightly further back.

 Training will alter the CoG of a horse to some extent if that training changes the horse’s balance.
-So a horse that starts out ‘downhill’ (with a CoG that is forward), will end up more ‘uphill’ (with a CoG that is further back).
+So a horse that starts ‘downhill’ (with a CoG that is forward) will end up more ‘uphill’ (with a CoG that is further back).